moodle/moodlenet/DEV-NOTES.md

 possible runtime errors using [method-shorthand-syntax](https://www.totaltypescript.com/method-shorthand-syntax-considered-harmful) deeply investigate on this behavior, that could actually be a feature for [interface declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) [see also](https://www.typescriptlang.org/docs/handbook/2/objects.html)

-### For nextjs middleware primary sesseion data gathering
+### For react-app middleware primary sesseion data gathering

 consider [this](https://www.npmjs.com/package/next-extra), it provides other utils too